PocketByte/locolaser-ios-example/README.md

 <br>This example project shows how to use localization in iOS.

 ### Migration from JCenter to Maven Central
 To migrate to Maven Central reposytory replace file `localize.command` in your project with a new one from current repository.
+Or you may do the same changes as in the folliwing commit https://github.com/PocketByte/locolaser-ios-example/commit/765c50f69a928b696e274011aaf5620bf9ac298a .

+### Usage
 ##### 1 Step: Add Bash script
 Example has a special Bash scripts in folder `"./locloaser-example-ios/"`.
 You can copy them without changes in your project in the folder with sources.
 There are 3 files:
 - **`localize.command`** - Run LocoLaser with default parameters;